 When you select a fund, you want to make sure it accurately tracks the benchmark.
 You can usually do this by downloading the PDF ‘fund factsheet’ which should show annual performance vs the benchmark (i.e. FTSE100).
 You would expect to see the performance of the fund and the performance of the benchmark to be pretty much aligned.
 Small differences are expected simply because the fund will purchase securities representative of the overall index but not exactly what the index holds.

 You want to strike the best possible balance between low fees and the following factors described below.

 When deciding on an investment platform, the last thing you want is to sign-up and then realise the platform you have decided on is not secure.
 To avoid this, make sure the investment platform you use is operated by a reputable company with mainstream media coverage and covered by the Financial Services Compensation Scheme (more on this below).

 If you go to an investment platform website and find yourself unconvinced by it, turn back and sign up to a reputable site.
 All five of the platforms discussed in this post are reputable and Vanguard and Hargreaves Lansdown, in particular, are household names in investing.

-Another consideration is the ease-of-use of the desktop website and the App (if they have one) – it will do you no favours signing up to a investing platform that you can’t navigate around.
-In fact, this could have serious consequences if you invest in something you didn’t mean too or sell an investment when you meant to hold it.
+Another consideration is the ease of use of the desktop website and the App (if they have one) – it will do you no favours signing up to an investing platform that you can’t navigate around.
+In fact, this could have serious consequences if you invest in something you didn’t mean to or sell an investment when you meant to hold it.